 - Acquisition of resources to support the delivery of Read, Write, Inc.

-Our bespoke Reading into Writing teaching sequence created as a staff team.
+Our bespoke Reading into Writing teaching sequence was created as a staff team.
 The teaching sequence progressionally develops children’s awareness and ability to understand and apply different genres of reading.
+Teaching includes:

 Reading for Pleasure